Artigas flag: After the fall of the League

 Ramírez created a Republic of Entre Ríos from the territories he controlled in September 1820.
 Despite the title "Republic" and its practical independence, Ramírez had no intention of seceding from the United Provinces.
 Entre Ríos quickly came into conflict with Estanislao López, governor of Santa Fe.
-Since Ramírez used Artigas' old flag as his own, Santa Fe abandoned it and adopted its own design.
+Since Ramírez used Artigas' old flag as his own, Santa Fe abandoned it and adopted a new one.
 The republic came to an end a year later when, during the campaign in Santa Fe, Ramírez was betrayed by one of his commanders, Lucio Norberto Mansilla, and then killed after being captured by López's troops.

 After the restoration of the province of Entre Ríos by Governor Lucio Mansilla in 1821, on 12 March 1822, the provincial congress banned the use of the federal flag and any other flags used and instead introduced new symbols.
 Following Mansilla's resignation in 1824, during the government of Juan León Solas, the Ramírez flag informally returned to the province along with the national flag, although it was not formalized due to factional fighting in the following years.

 Dark blue, white and red were widely used by the Federalist Party throughout its existence, but the Artigas flag itself was used less and less compared to the Rosas flag and the provincial flags.